 We thank those who took part in this study.
-This research was supported by a grant from the Canadian Institute of Health Research (CIHR) to Martin Arguin, Frédéric Gosselin, and Daniel Bub; by grants from the Natural Sciences and Engineering Research Council of Canada (NSERC) to Martin Arguin and to Frédéric Gosselin; by a scolarship from the James S. McDonnell Foundation (Perceptual Expertise Network) and by a postdoctoral scholarship from the Fonds Québécois de Recherche en Nature et Technologies (FQRNT) to Daniel Fiset; and by a FQRNT graduate scholarship to Caroline Blais and to Karine Tadros.
+This research was supported by a grant from the Canadian Institute of Health Research (CIHR) to Martin Arguin, Frédéric Gosselin, and Daniel Bub; by grants from the Natural Sciences and Engineering Research Council of Canada (NSERC) to Martin Arguin and to Frédéric Gosselin; by a scholarship from the James S. McDonnell Foundation (Perceptual Expertise Network) and by a postdoctoral scholarship from the Fonds Québécois de Recherche en Nature et Technologies (FQRNT) to Daniel Fiset; and by a FQRNT graduate scholarship to Caroline Blais and to Karine Tadros.

-© 0000 Psychology Press, an imprint of the Taylor & Francis Group, an Informa business http://www.psypress.com/cogneuropsychology DOI:10.1080/02643290802421160 nected by a horizontal line that touches both slants approximately in their centres.
+of visual objects (e.g., animals, houses, faces, etc.).
+They were designed as a limited set of objects composed of a limited assortment of traits, with the means to meet specific communication needs (i.e., reading and writing).
+These traits have relatively simple shapes and are typically displayed using two tones.
+For example, the uppercase letter "A" in the Arial font is composed of two slanted lines inclined at about 60 degrees that are joined at their superior extremity and that are connected by a horizontal line that touches both slants approximately in their centres.
 Of course, the trait description of the uppercase "A" may vary slightly across fonts but it remains sufficiently robust that the letter remains recognizable despite these small variations.
 Furthermore, letter identification as the starting point of word recognition and reading (Pelli, Farell, & Moore, 2003) has strong real-life relevance since a large proportion of our modern life activities involve this function.
 As the above illustration suggests, it is relatively easy to enumerate the letter traits necessary to describe each of the 26 uppercase letters of the alphabet in predefined fonts (e.g., Arial).
+Whether such traits are used by humans for letter identification, however, remains uncertain.
-Whether such traits have any relevance for the way human letter slanted lines inclined at about 60 degrees that are joined at their superior extremity and that are conuncertain.
-Seeking to identify a psychologically valid set of letter features (e.g., E. J. Gibson, 1969; Rumelhart & Siple, 1974), researchers in cognitive sciences have privileged the use of data from confusion matrices (Boles & Clifford, 1989; Bouma, 1971; Briggs & Hocevar, 1975; Gervais, Harvey, identification is achieved, however, remains

-& Roberts, 1984; Geyer, 1977; Gilmore, Hersh, Caramazza, & Griffin, 1979; Loomis, 1982; Townsend, 1971; Van Der Heijden, Malhas, & Van Den Roovaart, 1984).
-A confusion matrix is 120 constructed by measuring the human participant's ability to distinguish single letters in very demanding or special conditions so that errors frequently occur-typically as often as on 50% of trials.
-For 125 example, some researchers examined the performance of children who had not yet integrated the exact visual form of letters (E. J. Gibson, Gibson, Pick, & Osser, 1962); others studied the performance of skilled readers when identifying 130 letters presented for a brief duration (Townsend, 1971) or with extremely low contrast (Geyer, 1977).
-In these confusion matrices, errors in letter discrimination are thought to be helpful in defining the traits necessary for distinguishing 135 letters from one another.
+Seeking to identify a psychologically valid set of letter features (e.g., E. J. Gibson, 1969; Rumelhart & Siple, 1974), researchers in cognitive sciences have privileged the use of data from confusion matrices (Boles & Clifford, 1989; Bouma, 1971; Briggs & Hocevar, 1975; Gervais, Harvey, & Roberts, 1984; Geyer, 1977; Gilmore, Hersh, Caramazza, & Griffin, 1979; Loomis, 1982; Townsend, 1971; Van Der Heijden, Malhas, & Van Den Roovaart, 1984).
+A confusion matrix is constructed by measuring the human participant's ability to distinguish single letters in very demanding or special conditions so that errors frequently occur-typically as often as on 50% of trials.
+For example, some researchers examined the performance of children who had not yet integrated the exact visual form of letters (E. J. Gibson, Gibson, Pick, & Osser, 1962); others studied the performance of skilled readers when identifying letters presented for a brief duration (Townsend, 1971) or with extremely low contrast (Geyer,

+1977).
+In these confusion matrices, errors in letter discrimination are thought to be helpful in defining the traits necessary for distinguishing letters from one another.
 Hence, it is commonly assumed that the frequent confusion between the uppercase "E" and "F" in these specific conditions validates the inferior horizontal line of the uppercase "E" as a diagnostic trait for the recognition of these letters.
 Even if this proposition makes sense, it does not tell us which part(s) of the bar help to discriminate between these two letters.
 For instance, it could be the intersection between the vertical and the horizontal bar, the termination of the horizontal bar, or the horizontal bar itself.